ReFil/RFM69-ilmatto/README.md

 If you wish to use the UART pins on PD0 (RX) and PD1 (TX) for debugging and communication purposes, include "uart.h" in `main.c` and be sure to call `init_debug_uart0();` at the start of your program.
 After that you can use [printf](https://www.geeksforgeeks.org/printf-in-c/) and [scanf](https://www.geeksforgeeks.org/scanf-in-c/) to handle input and output.

 If you wish to get the system uptime in milliseconds, include "millis.h" in `main.c`.
-The millisecond counter is already initialised by the RFM69 subsystem, so no additional initialisation steps are needed.
+The millisecond counter is initialised by the `millis_init()` function in main.c, so no additional initialisation steps are needed.
 The system uptime can be returned from `millis();` as an unsigned long (uint32_t).

+The "xorrand.h" header file provides a farly robust PRNG implementation, it is initialised by the `rand_init()` function using noise in the lower 4 bits of the ADC0 channel.
+This should not preclude the use of ADC0 for other purposes.
+The unsigned long random number can be returned from `get_rand()`;

 ## Note
 The millisecond timer occupies Timer 1 on the Il matto and thus it is unavailable for your program.
 The RFM69 code occupies PCINT1.